twse/random-stuff/README.md

 * **Owners Emeritus:** Dawn Endico (1999-2003 – CVS), Gervase Markham (2003-2017 – CVS, GIT and SVN), Ram Dayal Vaishnav (2017-2019 – GIT)
 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
 * **URL:** See second file entry in the index above.
-* **Note:** Pull requests for additions not done via the form or changes not done via replies to application acceptance messages are closed with a comment.
+* **Note:** Pull requests for additions not done via the form linked to the credits page or changes not done via replies to the form's application acceptance messages are closed by the module's owner with a comment.
 This will result in unmerged commits!
 * **Fun fact:** The form linked to the credits page and its responses spreadsheet was created in November 2013 by Gervase Markham (the guy with access privileges) to remove its request email address.

 ## Index of protest pages (requires JavaScript)
-Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for his original pages derived from the main page.
+Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/Profile.html) (1942-2006) for creating the original protest pages derived from his profile page and the protest images for graphical browsers.
 * **Web page not available** (Android) – The link refers to a page in the **@Macarlo, Inc** website (defunct since 2013/07/01).
 * **Cannot find server** (Internet Explorer 6 – Windows XP SP3) – **Fun fact:** Many Internet Explorer versions use different text strings for some steps in the original page.
 The original page is available as an HTML resource in `shdoclc.dll` (Windows 98 & above), `xpsp2res.dll` (Windows XP Service Pack 2) and `xpsp3res.dll` (Windows XP Service Pack 3).
 * **Internet Explorer cannot display the webpage** (Internet Explorer 7-10 – Windows XP SP2 & above) – In this page is a button labeled **Diagnose Connection Problems** (pressing when accessed as `res://shdocvw.dll/dnserror.htm` or `res://shdocvw.dll/dnserrordiagoff.htm` opens the network diagnostic tool).